htamakos/terraform-provider-redash/docs/resources/group_data_source_attachment.md

 # Group Data Source Attachment Resource

-The Group Data Source Attachment Resource allows management of Redash Data Sources that a Redash Group has permissions to.
+The Group Data Source Attachment Resource allows management of Redash Data Sources for which a Redash Group has permissions.

 ## Example Usage